LA PRENSA MUNDIAL SE RINDE AL BARÇA 2

 With three minutes left, he skated past Emmanuel Eboué, turned away from Thomas Vermaelen and struck another shot goalwards.
 This time Almunia saved, but when the ball came back to Messi, he simply hammered it back again to make it 4-1.

 Messi 4, Arsenal 1.
-Genius
+Genius.

 The TIMES,com